Artistic Staff

 Her 10-year career in technical writing for Silicon Valley tech companies included designing templates for manuals (remember those?), working with software engineers on user interface design, testing products, developing online help strategies, and forays into web design and databases.
 She also co-edited and wrote articles for the journal for the Silicon Valley Chapter of Society for Technical Writers.

-After the birth of her first child, Charlene stayed at home and eventually homeschooled her four children.
+After the birth of her first child, Mrs. Shenk stayed at home and eventually homeschooled her four children.
 She was the Children’s Ministry Director for her church in San Jose for nine years, managing all aspects of children’s programming, including planning and executing yearly Vacation Bible School.
 Her passion for supporting mothers and babies led to volunteer work with La Leche League International and Breastfeeding USA, where she led meetings, managed over 200 breastfeeding counselors nationally, and assisted with branding, marketing strategies, and organizational development, including redesign, testing, and editing of the website and education modules for Breastfeeding USA.
 She has also served on leadership teams for her churches in California and Arizona.

 • Gary Ward